 You may follow the activities of JUSTICIA, posted on www.justiciadh.org and in the media, where you can learn about our efforts, for example, but not limited to, lately:

-• The success of introducing the concept of criminalizing sexual harassment into the Lebanese legislation and punishing it according to a law approved upon the proposal drafted by JUSTICIA and presented by MP Dr. Enaya Ezzedine, in her capacity of president of the Women and Child Committee: approved and now in effect.
+Introducing the concept of criminalizing sexual harassment into the Lebanese legislation and punishing it according to a law approved upon the proposal drafted by JUSTICIA and presented by MP Dr. Enaya Ezzedine, in her capacity of president of the Women and Child Committee: approved and now in effect.

-• JUSTICIA also prepared a Law proposal for women’s Quota Law in favor of the network of associations working on its approval, coordinated by the 50/50 NGO and with the support of the United Nations, accompanied by an advocacy campaign in the last few months.
+JUSTICIA also prepared a Law proposal for women’s Quota Law in favor of the network of associations working on its approval, coordinated by the 50/50 NGO and with the support of the United Nations, accompanied by an advocacy campaign in the last few months.

-• Likewise for the mother’s authorization to open accounts for her minor children, and travel them without father prior consent.
+Likewise for the mother’s authorization to open accounts for her minor children, and travel them without father prior consent.

 Although JUSTICIA succeeded in making these last two demands established on the administrative level, it has also prepared a Law Proposal that is currently under approval and followed up until it comes to light, similar to other human rights demands that JUSTICIA is working on… For example, protecting the environment by preparing the necessary texts, including what she submitted to the Terre Liban Association.

-• A working team from JUSTICIA has developed an economic rescue plan that is published and is constantly updated with experts, and a sectoral background for it has been previously published in a book – an executive study distributed by JUSTICIA to those concerned; we currently working with the competent ministerial committee that was recently formed to adopt it, including proposals to relieve the burden on depositors in banks.
+A working team from JUSTICIA has developed an economic rescue plan that is published and is constantly updated with experts, and a sectoral background for it has been previously published in a book – an executive study distributed by JUSTICIA to those concerned; we are permanently working with the competent ministerial committee that was recently formed to adopt it, including proposals to relieve the burden on depositors in banks.

-• The same applies in terms of contributing to the comprehensive national plan for Human Rights and highlighting the loophole in the electoral law through training courses for the forces of change, the last of which was a lecture, in particular, to enable civil society institutions concerned with elections to monitor early electoral violations, upon the invitation of the accompanying International Organizations (UNDP/EU/USAID).
+The same applies in terms of contributing to the comprehensive national plan for Human Rights and highlighting the loophole in the electoral law through training courses for the forces of change, the last of which was a lecture, in particular, to enable civil society institutions concerned with elections to monitor early electoral violations, upon the invitation of the accompanying International Organizations (UNDP/EU/USAID).

-• In addition to many Human Rights and media initiatives and publications that expose unconstitutional and illegal practices, the latest of which, during the period of the Corona pandemic, is a book entitled “Subjecting politics to the rule of law”, which is the 14th book of JUSTICIA, and such several books were written by the President of the Foundation; all these publications are available on this website, including People’s Rights Handbook series: in the municipality, in health, in work, and in the objection to taxes… through simplified questions and answers with comparison tables and forms for petitions, requests, and objections on which citizens can rely, where thousands of copies have been distributed on them.
+In addition to many Human Rights and media initiatives and publications that expose unconstitutional and illegal practices, the latest of which, during the period of the Corona pandemic, is a book entitled “Subjecting politics to the rule of law”, which is the 14th book of JUSTICIA, and such several books were written by the President of the Foundation; all these publications are available on this website, including People’s Rights Handbook series: in the municipality, in health, in work, and in the objection to taxes… through simplified questions and answers with comparison tables and forms for petitions, requests, and objections on which citizens can rely, where thousands of copies have been distributed on them.

 1. Launching a roadmap through strategic plans for the future of Lebanon in each of the following fields: health, environment, education, labor, industry, agriculture, oil and gas, and tourism… prepared by a group of lawyers, activists, and university students under the supervision of JUSTICIA’s President Dr. Paul Morcos for three years (2016-2018) published in JUSTICIA’s series of publications (number 10) in 134 pages.
 A number of the concerned ministries have collaborated with the researchers and supplied them with the latest numbers and studies that they have so that the new work is cumulative and they provided preliminary readings for the studies as well.